Zilber-Pink in $Y(1)^n$: Beyond multiplicative degeneration: Introduction

 \subsection{Summary}

 In \Cref{section:background} we start with summarizing some technical aspects of Andr\'e's G-functions method in the specific case of $Y(1)^n$.
 In particular, we discuss how to associate a family of G-functions to the geometric objects we study, i.e. to morphisms $f:X\rightarrow S$ with $S$ a curve and $X$ a semiabelian variety of a type relevant to the Zilber-Pink in this setting.
+To accomplish this we need to make several technical assumptions about our elliptic schemes and the base curves these are over.
+We treat these technicalities in detail in \Cref{section:heightreduction} where we show that they do not impede us in any way in establishing the height bounds we are need.

-We continue in \Cref{section:isogrels}, where we construct relations among the archimedean values of our family of G-functions at points $s\in S(\bar{\Q})$ over which the fiber of the morphism $f$ above reflects an intersection in the moduli space $Y(1)^n$ with strongly special subvarieties.
+We continue in \Cref{section:isogrels}, where we construct relations among archimedean values of our family of G-functions at points $s\in S(\bar{\Q})$ over which the fiber of the morphism $f$ above reflects an intersection in the moduli space $Y(1)^n$ with strongly special subvarieties.
 In other words, the case pertinent to the open cases of the Zilber-Pink Conjecture.

 After this, in \Cref{section:heightbounds} we start by establishing the height bounds needed to deduce our Large Galois orbits statements based on our previous work in \cite{papaseffbrsieg}.
 We finish our exposition in \Cref{section:applizp} by noting down the Large Galois orbits statement we need and recording some examples of Zilber-Pink type statements that follow readily from these coupled with the results of \cite{habeggerpila1} and \cite{daworr4}.\\